audiolabs/DEISM/README.md

 ## Using pip to install remotely

-- To be added later
+- Run `pip install deism` to install deism.

 # Running codes